Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Solution:

-• Check CLOUDFLARE_API_TOKEN is set correctly
+• Verify CLOUDFLARE_API_TOKEN is set correctly

-• Verify token has Pages edit permissions
+• Confirm token has Pages edit permissions

-• Ensure token hasn’t expired
+• Check token hasn’t expired

 Issue 3: Out of CI/CD Minutes